m-Py/anticlust/vignettes/tmpTODO.md

 ---

-- test if the branch and bound method is useful for clustering
+- test if my branch and bound method is useful for clustering (it is not for anticlustering)

+---

+- implement 'distances' argument for complete enumeration and sampling methods.
+May be tricky for sampling. (but I had an implementation for this; use it!)